Can Home Depot Cut Wood for You? What You Need To Know!

 How Much Does Home Depot Charge to Cut Wood?

 While it can vary from store to store, most Home Depots will give you the first two cuts for free.
 From there, you’ll be typically charged a small fee, around 50 cents, per additional cut.
-While this doesn’t add up to much for just a few cuts, if you’re having Home Depot make all the cuts on a large project, those fees will quickly add up.
+While this doesn’t add up to much for just a few cuts, the fees will quickly add up if you’re having Home Depot make all the cuts on a large project.

 What Kind of Wood Cuts Does Home Depot Make?